ibm-cloud-docs/virtual-servers/faq_servers_general.md

 ## Preconfigured 161.26.0.0/16 Routes on Customer Hosts
 {:faq}

-{{site.data.keyword.BluSoftlayer}} is enabling a new route on all newly provisioned servers to support future products.
+{{site.data.keyword.BluSoftlayer_notm}} is enabling a new route on all newly provisioned servers to support future products.
    * The route points any address in the 161.26.0.0/16 range (161.26.0.0 255.255.0.0 | 161.26.0.0 -161.26.255.255) to the back-end private network.
    * This IP block is assigned to {{site.data.keyword.BluSoftlayer_notm}} by IANA and will not be advertised on the public Internet.
    * Only {{site.data.keyword.BluSoftlayer_notm}} systems will be addressed out of this space.